chriswoodle/angular-color-wheel/Readme.md

 ```

 ## Demo/Test
-Clone the repo, `bower isntall` and open `test/index.html` in your browser.
+Clone the repo, `bower install` and open `test/index.html` in your browser.

 ## Contributors
 * Chris Woodle